unbeschwert/3-2-1/README.md

 # Introduction
 I really enjoy the [3-2-1](https://jamesclear.com/3-2-1) newsletter from [James Clear](https://jamesclear.com/).
 Especially, the questions that come at the end.
-It has often helped me take a minute and think.
+It has often helped me take a minute and think about things at a macro level.
 This repository is a simple rust program that scraps the newsletter and extracts these questions to a file.

 # Instructions
 The following commands can be used to generate the *questions* file: